Monday, December 31, 2012

 The Least of These

 Have you ever looked at a small child passing you by and wondered about them?
-Who they were, where they lived?
-Are they happy, fed, warm and clothed?
+Who were they, and where did they live?
+Are they happy, fed, warm, and clothed?

 How about the homeless man on the corner?
-The one who wreaks of alcohol, or maybe is even missing a limb or two from a wartime injury?
+The one who reeks of alcohol, or maybe is even missing a limb or two from a wartime injury?

 I think about these people all the time.
 Our pastor even preached about them this past Sunday.
 He taught on Matthew 25.
 It's one of my top favorite passages in the Bible.
 Why?
 Well, because I can relate to a few of the scenarios mentioned in that passage.
-It was a difficult time of life for me.
+It was a difficult time in my life.
 I was just old enough to be embarrassed, but too young to understand what exactly was going on.
 And without saying too much, without sharing things about my childhood that my parents might not appreciate me sharing--I'll just talk about how I felt, because I was one of those--the least of these.

 I was afraid.
-I was little--under 8 years of age.
+I was a little under 8 years of age.
 I was hungry.
 Many nights.
-Right now I am wondering how much to share, what do I say exactly.
-My father had lost his job, we had very little food, so, we ate very little.
+I'm deciding how much to share and what to say.
+My Father had lost his job, and we had very little food, so we ate very little.
 My stomach would growl after I was tucked into bed.
 There wasn't much left in the cupboards.
 So I didn't complain.
 My parents were new Christians.
 We prayed.
 We prayed a lot.
 We needed God to meet our needs.
 We needed food.
-Every morning my mom would make us oatmeal and for lunch she would pack us up a peanut butter and jelly sandwich along with some carrot sticks.
+Every morning, my mom would make us oatmeal, and for lunch, she would pack us up a peanut butter and jelly sandwich along with some carrot sticks.
 And for dinner we'd have spaghetti.
 This went on for a year or more.
 I know this is going to sound weird, but to this day, I cannot eat those foods.
 I can feel myself begin to gag, and it brings back some painful memories, so I avoid them.

 I was also cold.
-Thankfully we lived in California, but believe me it still would get down into the 30's at night in the winter.
-One year the electric company had cut off our heat, so we all huddled together in our tiny little living room in front of the fireplace, trying to keep warm.
-No electricity meant no lights, so my father would fire up the camping lantern--that thing scared me.
-We were told not to get near it, because if we knocked it over it could start a fire.
-I was convinced that someone was going to do just that and I worried enough for our entire family.
+Thankfully, we lived in California, but believe me, it still would get down into the 30s at night in the winter.
+One year, the electric company had cut off our heat, so we all huddled together in our tiny living room in front of the fireplace, trying to keep warm.
+No electricity meant no lights, so my Father would fire up the camping lantern — that thing scared me.
+We were told not to get near it, because if we knocked it over, it could start a fire.
+I was convinced that someone was going to do just that, and I worried enough for our entire family.
 I had nightmares about our house catching fire for years after that.

-So yes, when I read Matthew 25, when I hear someone preach from that part of the Bible, my mind goes back in time to a place that I'd rather forget about.
+So yes, when I read Matthew 25 or hear someone preach from that part of the Bible, my mind goes back in time to a place I'd rather forget.
 I wonder if my parents even realize just how much I do remember.
-How do I tell them--I remember everything.
+How do I tell them — I remember everything.
 I remember it all.
 From the fear to the hunger to the embarrassment.
 And yet, would I change it?
 Any of it?
 No, I would not.

 I am now reading a book called--The Hole in Our Gospel.
 It's breaking my heart all over again.
 It's making me cry.
-It's making me realize that what I went through as a child was nothing.
+It's making me realize that what I went through as a child was nothing compared to what others went through.
 Nothing at all.
 Just a short memory.
-However, now as an adult I can make a change.
+However, as an adult now, I can make a change.
 I can do something.

 And I'm going to--for the least of these.